8 Best REALLY FREE VPNs for the Dark Web (Updated in 2021)

 I’ve tested out dozens of free VPNs to find the best for browsing the dark web.
 Here are my top picks, taking into account speed, security and dark web performance.

 It’s got you covered for torrenting too.
-If you’re looking to share large files over the deep or dark web, dedicated P2P servers make it nice and easy.
-Plus your activity stays anonymous thanks to NordVPN’s strict no-logs policy.
+All of its servers are enabled for P2P sharing, so you can safely share large files over the deep or dark web.
+Plus your activity stays anonymous thanks to ExpressVPN’s strict no-logs policy.

-To find out how NordVPN performed under comprehensive testing, check out our full review.
-Or try it out today with a 30-day money-back guarantee.
+To find out how ExpressVPN performed under comprehensive testing, check out our full review.

 - One high-speed US server